 The use of opiate drugs for non-medical purposes is increasing among adolescents and adults alike.
-Results from a survey by the National Institute on Drug Abuse (NIDA) indicate that over 20 percent of Americans 12 years or older reportedly misused opioid-based medication over the course of their lifetime.
-A commonly misused opioid is Oxycodone, which is the active ingredient in prescription analgesics such as Percocet and OxyContin.
+Results from a survey by the National Institute on Drug Abuse (NIDA) indicate that over 20 percent of Americans 12 years or older reportedly misused opioid-based medication throughout their lifetime.
+A commonly misused opioid is Oxycodone, the active ingredient in prescription analgesics such as Percocet and OxyContin.

 Risks Associated With Oxycodone Abuse and Misuse

 A euphoric feeling usually develops once this medication is taken at higher doses.
 Herein lies the real danger in Oxycodone abuse.
-Due to craving this euphoric “high,” Oxycodone addicts often take in more than the recommended dose of the medication, leading to chemical dependence and poisoning their system in the process.
-Contrary to previously held opinion, Oxycodone carries a high risk of addiction.
+Due to craving this delighted “high,” Oxycodone addicts often take in more than the recommended dose of the medication, leading to chemical dependence and poisoning their system in the process.
+Contrary to previously held opinions, Oxycodone carries a high risk of addiction.

 Oxycodone misuse in any form can lead to grave consequences – permanent brain damage or even overdose deaths.

 Being a nervous system depressant, individuals who abuse Oxycodone often show several easily recognizable symptoms.
 They may include the following:

 As earlier stated, Oxycodone carries a strong potential for addiction and misuse.
 Only by being vigilant will you recognize these symptoms of Oxycodone abuse.
 You must get help for your loved one immediately if you observe some or all of these signs.

 Despite experiencing negative and potentially deadly side effects, many addicts continue their Oxycodone dependence and cannot stop using the pills.
 This can result in dangerously slow breathing or even cardiac arrest.